LM Ericsson Telephone Company's (ERIC) CEO Borje Ekholm on Q3 2017 Results - Earnings Call Transcript

 Carl Mellander

 Exactly.
-So that you had -- Richard, you had two questions, FX impact to Q# (38:07) and also cash -- people restructuring, right?
+So that you had – Richard, you had two questions, FX impact to Q4 and also cash – people restructuring, right?
 If I start with FX then, of course, compared with last year, if we remain on current levels, we see, of course, a continued impact of FX on sales.
 If we look at last year, it was about 10% higher than now on the U.S. dollar, for example.
 So we expect, however, with current levels that in the planning assumptions we give, today, FX is sort of is covered and going to be stable Q3 to Q4.
-When it comes to the cash split of restructuring, you see the table that we try to outline how much cash and when it's going to come in -- or go out, rather.
-But I'd like to point out also here that with these numbers, we feel good about our cash position and our strong balance sheet to execute on all these measures.
+When it comes to the cash split of restructuring, you see the table that we try to outline how much cash and when it’s going to come in – or go out, rather.
+But I’d like to point out also here that with these numbers, we feel good about our cash position and our strong balance sheet to execute on all these measures.

 Rich Kramer